parzivaldrp/Dream-PG/README.md

 ### Folders
 public: 📂 Contains static assets that are served directly by the web server.

   src: 📂 Contains the application code, including components, pages, and APIs.

     app: 📂 Contains the application logic, including components, pages, and APIs.

       api: 📂 Contains the API routes for the application.

         admin-api: 📂 Contains the admin API routes.

     component: 📂 Contains reusable UI components used throughout the project.

     models: 📂 Contains the data models used in the application.

     pages: 📂 Contains the Next.js pages that make up the application.

       admin: 👮 Contains the pages and components that make up the admin panel.

         multi: 📂 Contains the multi-form submission feature.

           Allforms: 📂 Imports and displays all forms.

-user: 👥 Contains the pages and components that make up the user panel.

     config: 📂 Contains configuration files for the application.

   styles: 📂 Contains CSS styles for the application.

   .env.local: 📜 Environment variables for the application.

 **User and Admin Panels**